 The RMHS Alumni Coaches are coaches that have shown leadership over the years as students and express interest in growing their coaching involvement.
 They display the patience to work with all ages and levels of youth hockey players.
 Some of our best staff members are our alumni, they understand the curriculum and mission RMHS wants players to learn.

-RMHS prides ourselves in developing our students as well as developing young, aspiring coaches looking to be involved with young athletes and coaching hockey.
+RMHS prides itself in developing our students as well as developing young, aspiring coaches looking to be involved with young athletes and coaching hockey.
 These coaches may still be pursuing a career in hockey at the high school, Tier I, or Junior levels.
 Student/Intern Coaches are often looked at as superstars and provide a great example to our current campers the level they too can achieve.